-Excluding the bank loan obtained in connection with several acquisitions in the UK & Crown Dependencies as described above, subsidiaries of the Company have other limited credit facilities with banks in Canada and the UK for an aggregate amount of \$674.7 million [March 31, 2023 - \$667.4 million].
+The Company has other credit facilities with banks in Canada and the UK for an aggregate amount of \$722.7 million [March 31, 2024 - \$674.7 million].
 These limited credit facilities, consisting of call loans, letters of credit and daylight overdraft facilities, are used to facilitate trade settlements and are collateralized by unpaid client securities and/or securities owned by the Company.
-As of March 31, 2024, there were no balances outstanding under these other credit facilities [March 31, 2023 - \$nil].
+As of March 31, 2025, there were no balances outstanding under these other credit facilities [March 31, 2024 - \$nil].